 Most of the time you hear bickering between industry and the government.
 Industry wants less regulation, and government wants more.
 I am simply asking why the government and their agents don't comply with the rules that the feds have already imposed upon truckers.

-There are three main sections to this website, below the 'Latest Article' section:
+There are three main sections to this website:

 |Have you been woken up while off-duty or illegally detained or searched by a Texas Trooper or an officer in any other state, or by a DOT Inspector at a weigh station?
 If so, feel free to contact us.
 You can join our mailing list by sending an e-mail here, to receive periodic updates on this case and related issues.
 Please specify 'JOIN DONTWAKEMEUP MAILING LIST' in the subject line, since we have a few different mailing lists.|